yTakatsukasa/vcd_hierarchy_manipulator/README.md

 All you need to do is just type make.
 % make
-You will find vcd_hier_manip.x which is executable.
+You will find vcd_hier_manip which is executable.

 I tested on Linux.

 3) How to use

-% ./vcd_hier_manip.x dump.vcd
+% ./vcd_hier_manip dump.vcd

 This program modifies dump.vcd.
 Please backup the original VCD if the file is important.